HITECHCRIME/HC_SG116_Hanged_King/README.md

 ```
 "a god-shaped hole
 the barren role of all the damned
-in a fallen and failed creation ...
+in a fallen and failed creation for all
 you see the light of the long dead stars
 your existence is nothing
 but an echo of a dying god